 The advanced options can be tricky and most of you probably don’t need to tweak anything unless you’re using a Google font, in which case just see the Prefetch DNS Requests option.

-Static Resources – you can finally fix the “remove query strings from static resources” that appears in your GTmetrix report using WP Rocket.
+Static Resources – you can finally fix the “remove query strings from static resources” that appears in your Pingdom report using WP Rocket.
 A nice addition to their advanced settings.

 Prefetch DNS Requests – add Google Fonts, Youtube videos, or other scripts/requests from external websites to help browsers anticipate these.
 This will result in faster load times.